Kuramenai/PathGPT/README.md

 Inspired by recent advances in the field of Large Language Models (LLMs), we leveraged their natural language understanding capabilities to develop a unified model to solve the PRR problem while being seamlessly adaptable to new scenarios without additional training.
-To accomplish this, we combined the extensive knowledge LLMs acquired during training with further access to external hand-crafted context in formation, similar to RAG (Retrieved Augmented Generation) systems, to enhance their ability to generate paths according to user-defined re quirements.
+To accomplish this, we combined the extensive knowledge LLMs acquired during training with further access to external hand-crafted context in formation, similar to RAG (Retrieved Augmented Generation) systems, to enhance their ability to generate paths according to user-defined requirements.

 ![pathgpt_framework](https://github.com/user-attachments/assets/9160e97f-12ea-4905-b752-2ca7e0ed6519)

 # Environment setup
-For reference, all of our experiments were done on a server machine running Unbuntu 22.04 LTS with a NVIDIA RTX 4090.
+For reference, all of our experiments were done on a server machine running Ubuntu 22.04 LTS with a NVIDIA RTX 4090.

 ## Local deployment of qwen2.5:14b-instruct
-We use the 14b instruct version of qwen2.5 as LLM during our experiments, you can deploy it locally through Ollama.
+We use the 14b instruct version of qwen2.5 as LLM during our experiments.
+You can deploy it locally through Ollama.
-- First install Ollama on your local machine
+- First, install Ollama on your local machine
-    * If you are on linux run:
+    * If you are on Linux, run:
       ```bash
       curl -fsSL https://ollama.com/install.sh | sh
       ```
-    * If you are on windows or mac you can download it through [Ollama](https://ollama.com/download) and follow the official installation instructions
+    * If you are on Windows or macOS, you can download it through [Ollama](https://ollama.com/download) and follow the official installation instructions
 - Then download and deploy qwen2.5:14b-instruct by running:
     ```bash
    ollama run qwen2.5:14b-instruct
     ```
 **N.B.**
-- For optimal performance, we recommend to run the model on GPU
+- For optimal performance, we recommend running the model on a GPU
-- The 14b version of qwen2.5 requires at least 10 GB of VRAM, so make sure you have enough VRAM capacity if you are running it on GPU.
+- The 14b version of qwen2.5 requires at least 10 GB of VRAM, so make sure you have enough VRAM capacity if you are running it on a GPU.
-- Sometimes, the Ollama service has to be launched manually, on Unbuntu 22.04 LTS, this can be accomplished by running:
+- Sometimes, the Ollama service has to be launched manually, on Ubuntu 22.04 LTS.
+This can be accomplished by running:
   ```bash
   sudo systemctl enable ollama
   sudo systemctl start ollama
   ```
 ## Data - Credits to [NeuroMLR](https://github.com/idea-iitd/NeuroMLR)
-Following instructions listed from [NeuroMLR](https://github.com/idea-iitd/NeuroMLR), download the [preprocessed data](https://drive.google.com/file/d/1bICE26ndR2C29jkfG2qQqVkmpirK25Eu/view?usp=sharing) and unzip the downloaded .zip file in the same directory as the other files.
+Following instructions listed from [NeuroMLR](https://github.com/idea-iitd/NeuroMLR).
+Download the [preprocessed data](https://drive.google.com/file/d/1bICE26ndR2C29jkfG2qQqVkmpirK25Eu/view?usp=sharing) and unzip the downloaded .zip file in the same directory as the other files.

 Set the PREFIX_PATH variable in `varibales.py` through the `place_name` variable.